ThestralMoon/mec-mini-projects/mec-3.5-capstone-submission-data-collection/Data-Collection.md

 ## COCO Dataset

-The COCO (Common Objects in Context) dataset is a large-scale image recognition and captioning dataset
+The COCO (Common Objects in Context) dataset is a large-scale image recognition and captioning dataset that contains 330k images with over 200k labeled images.
+The dataset co